RosaleeKnight/study-notes/cybersecurity-terminology.md

 IPS (Intrusion Prevention System): A network security system designed to prevent network penetration by malicious actors.

-MITRE ATT&CK™ Framework: A comprehensive matrix of tactics and techniques used by threat hunters, red teamers and defenders to better classify attacks and assess an organizations risk.

 Network-based (cyber) Security: Services that operate from within a CSP’s network and not at the endpoint such as a PC or mobile device which allows it to protect any connected device regardless of model or operation system.

 Policy Management: The Process of creating, communicating and maintaining policies and procedures within an organization.